Shylock-H/COMBO_Offline_RL/README.md

 # Overview
 We provide a torch implementation of offline model-based reinforcement learning algorithm COMBO described in the following paper [COMBO: Conservative Offline Model-based Policy Optimization](https://arxiv.org/pdf/2005.13239.pdf)

 The implementation of ensemble dynamics model will have an important impact on the performance of model-based RL algorithm.
-So both tensorflow dynamic model and pytorch dynamic model are tested.
+Both tensorflow dynamic model and pytorch dynamic model are tested.
 For tensorflow model, we don't find offcial code for COMBO, so we reuse the official version in [MOPO: Model-based Offline Policy Optimization](https://arxiv.org/pdf/2005.13239.pdf), which is proposed by the same research team.
-But in our implementation, there are no significant differences between two version of dynamic model.
+But in our implementation, there are no significant differences between two versions of dynamic model.

 # Main Dependencies
 - gym 0.22.0